Illinois State will play LIU Brooklyn, Bucknell and Bowling Green in Winter Haven, Fla.

 Kingston attended Potomac High School, where he developed into a Collegiate Baseball Top-50 Prospect and was drafted by the New York Yankees after leading his team to the 1988 state championship.
 In 2006, Kingston was inducted into the Potomac Hall of Fame.

-In all, Kingston owns a 68-42 record in two seasons as a head coach (.618) and a 500-279-2 (.640) record in 13 seasons as an assistant coach.
+In all, Kingston owns a 140-80 record in four seasons as a head coach (51-25 in Missouri Valley Conference play) and a 500-279-2 (.640) record in 13 seasons as an assistant coach.
 Kingston has helped coach nine teams to NCAA Tournament berths, four teams that appeared in NCAA Super Regionals, and two that participated in the College World Series.

 Kingston and his wife, the former Letitia Kelly, have three children, Kailyn Grace, Cameron James and Kathryn Patricia.
 He also wrote and produced two instructional videos for Championship Productions, "Keys to Consistent Hitting" and "Catching Drills and Fundamentals".
 He also was the only assistant coach chosen to write a chapter in "The Baseball Drill Book" produced by the American Baseball Coaches Association.